Dog walking options in Colorado Springs, USA

 There are so many trails and everyone seems to find their favorite.
 If you want more, you can check out a listing of all the trails with pictures, difficulty and mileage here.

-DON’T MISS OUT ON THE CITY SIGHTS & BREWERIES
+DON'T MISS THE CITY SIGHTS & BREWERIES

 While you could go to a different park almost every day, you might want to check out some of the city sights as well.

 Colorado Springs is home to many outdoor art installations.
 And, if you love American architecture, take a stroll through the Old North End and view the many homes that date back to the 1800’s.

 Colorado Springs is also proud to be known as home to many quality micro-breweries.
 The award-winning Bristol Brewery and Pub is housed in the old Ivywild School.

 Bristol’s is joined by the Old School bakery, The Principal’s Office—an espresso/cocktail bar, Axe and the Oak (whiskey bar), to name a few.